Q & A

 -

-Cash is most frequently used in lower-value transactions.
-According to Congressional testimony last year, a 2019 study by the Federal Reserve found that cash remains the most common form of payment for transactions under $25, while only six percent (6%) of transactions exceeding $100 were in cash.
+The available data consistently show that cash is most frequently used in lower-value transactions.
+According to Congressional testimony, a 2019 study by the Federal Reserve found that cash remains the most common form of payment for transactions under $25, while only six percent (6%) of transactions exceeding $100 were in cash.
 The study found that 42 percent of payments under $25 were made in cash, increasing to 49 percent in transactions under $10.

 Sales for cash most often involve goods and services considered staples or necessities, such as meals and groceries, children’s clothing and school supplies, and personal-care products and services, such as cosmetics goods and barber shops and beauty parlors.
 Surveys show that African Americans are more likely to rely on cash than Hispanics or Caucasians, and that cash is used more frequently by low-income households, people under 25 or over 65, and those living in rural areas.